 - Being too hard on yourself or setting impossible goals

-- Abrupt or sudden changes in eating and/or sleeping habits, personal hygiene, or energy
+- Abrupt or sudden changes in eating or sleeping habits, personal hygiene, or energy levels

-- Feelings of confusion, uselessness, stress, or the sense of being overwhelmed
+- Feelings of confusion, depression, uselessness, anxiety, stress, or being overwhelmed

-- Boredom and irritability, usually stemming from a lack of structure in your life
+- Boredom or irritability, usually stemming from a lack of structure

-- Refusing to deal with personal problems relating to daily life events
+- Refusing to deal with personal problems related to daily life events

-- Replacing drugs or alcohol with other obsessive behaviors like gambling
+- Replacing drugs with other obsessive behaviors such as gambling

 - Major life changes that cause intense emotion such as grief, trauma, or extreme elation